Snowflake-Labs/sfquickstarts/site/sfguides/src/airflow-spcs/airflow-spcs.md

 By completing this guide, you will be able to run Apache Airflow application with Celery Executor in Snowpark Container services.

+##
+### Prerequisites
+- A Snowflake account with access to SnowPark Container Services.
+- Docker installed locally for building images.
+- Basic knowledge of Apache Airflow and containerized deployments.

+##
 This application is made up of the following containers:

-##
 - **Airflow Webserver**: Provides a user interface for managing and monitoring workflows.
 It allows users to trigger tasks, view logs, and visualize DAGs (Directed Acyclic Graphs).
 - **Airflow Scheduler**: Monitors the DAGs and schedules the tasks to run.
 It determines the order of task execution based on the dependencies defined in the DAGs.
 - **Airflow Workers**: Executes tasks distributed by the Airflow scheduler using Celery for parallel processing.